-Identifying your areas of strengths and skills can be difficult as a career changer.
+Identify and incorporate qualities relevant to the position you are seeking in your job search documents.
+Start your resume with a strong area of strengths and skills section to showcase you are a viable career changer job applicant.
 If you have little to no classroom experience, you may be wondering how to find them.

 Items you may wish to include are: